Sobotka: History

 The first written mention of Sobotka is from 1322.
 For centuries, it belonged to the Kost Castle estate.
 In 1498, Sobotka was promoted to a town by Vladislaus II.
-The development of the town was hampered by frequent fires, the biggest ones were in 1710, 1746 and 1825.
+The development of the town was hampered by frequent fires; the largest ones were in 1710, 1746 and 1825.
 In 1903, the railway was put into operation, but it did not bring an economic boom to the town.